RESTORE - Study of AGN1 LOEP to Prevent Secondary Hip Fractures

 Exclusion Criteria:

-3. Subject is currently enrolled in another clinical study.
+3. Subject is currently enrolled in another interventional clinical study affecting the target hip.

 4. Subject has a history of hip surgery or previous hip fracture on the target unfractured hip contralateral to the index hip fracture.

-5. Subject has one or more new fractures in addition to the index hip fracture at admission that, in the opinion of the investigator, would further compromise patient mobility, rehabilitation, and/or recovery or subject has three or more new fractures in addition to the index hip fracture.
+5. Subject has new fractures in addition to the index hip fracture at admission that, in the opinion of the investigator, would further compromise patient mobility, rehabilitation, or recovery.

 6. Subject has an infection at the LOEP intended treatment site or has non-intact skin or acute traumatic injuries with open wounds close to the area of intended LOEP treatment.